Apply for a retention licence

 - Details of the work program for each year of the licence.

-The Department of Jobs, Precincts and Regions (DJPR) regulates minerals exploration in Victoria.
-DJPR's licence application process is outlined below.
+The Earth Resources Regulator (ERR) regulates minerals exploration in Victoria.
+ERR’s licence application process is outlined below.

 - Applicant submits the application including all compulsory information and pays the fee.

 - ERR (Environmental Regulation and Resources) accepts and ranks application and advises the applicant.